AxellaDumbStuff007/mspm/README.md

 # mspm
 A package manager with way too many sources

-Note: Package is fricked until I learn arrays AND people start commiting
+Note: Package can currently only verify existence of AUR and Pacman packages

 Current release 0.0.2